 Male Rottweiler dogs will appear to keep growing longer than female dogs as they can put on as much as 15 to 20 pounds in their second year of life, compared to female Rotties that only put on about 10 pounds after they have turned one.

-7. What is the best age to spay/neuter a Rottweiler?
+7. What is the best age to spay or neuter a Rottie?

-It would help if you waited until your Rottweiler is at least two years old before spaying or neutering your dog, as doing so too early could have several health risks.
+It would help if you waited until your Rottie is at least two years old before spaying or neutering your dog, as doing so too early could have several health risks.

 Once your dog is old enough to be spayed or neutered, it’s advisable to do so as you will be preventing any unwanted pregnancies and helping prevent certain diseases.